 Hand-Dipping Beeswax Candles

 While we often associate hand dipped candles with “the good old days”, most pioneers would not be using them for every day.
-These bright, clean burning candles would be used for special occasions.
+These bright, clean burning candles would be used for special occasions due to the expense.

 Dipping candles is a fun and educational activity.
 Once you have finished the project, you will have a better understanding of the time required to keep a homestead going.